RelationalAI/ChunkedCSV.jl/README.md

 ## Overview

-The package builds on [`ChunkedBase.jl`](https://github.com/JuliaData/ChunkedBase.jl), which provides a framework for parser packages, enabling them to customize three main aspects of the parsing process: how the data is parsed into a result buffer, what is the layout of the result buffer, and how the result buffer is consumed.
+The package builds on [`ChunkedBase.jl`](https://github.com/JuliaData/ChunkedBase.jl), which provides a framework for parser packages, enabling them to customize three main aspects of the parsing process: how the data is parsed into a result buffer, what is the layout of the result buffer, and how the result buffer is consumed. `ChunkedBase.jl` itself handles IO, splitting chunks by newlines and distributing them among multiple workers in parallel, where they are parsed by this package and consumed.

 For the parsing part, this package uses the `Parsers.jl` package, and special care is taken to avoid dynamic dispatch overhead when parsing user-provided schemas without specializing on them.
 See the `src/populate_result_buffer.jl` file for more details about how this is done.